cgohlke/lucam/README.rst

 Notes
 -----
-"Lumenera" is a registered trademark of Lumenera Corporation (1).
+"Lumenera" is a registered trademark of Teledyne Lumenera (1).

 Lucam is no longer being actively developed.

-Lucam has been tested with the Lu165M monochrome camera on Windows only.
+Lucam has been tested with the Lu165M, L075M, LT545RM, Lt-M2420 and Lt-M2450 all of which are monochrome camera, Windows is the only OS that this library has been tested on.

 Some LuCam API functions are not available in the Lucam wrapper due to lack of documentation or hardware for testing.

 Naming of functions, methods, and constants that have an equivalent in the LuCam API follows the LuCam API conventions, else PEP8 is followed.

 References
 ----------